Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Proposed Model

 For model~\eqref{residualdeepmodel1}, we compute the cases of $k=6, 12, 18$, and $36$, and compare the results with those obtained using $k$-layer GAEs in Figure~\ref{fig:02}.
-It is found that~\eqref{residualdeepmodel1} can effectively avoid the performance degradation when increasing the number of layers in~\eqref{generaldeepmodel}; in particular, the improvement over Citeseer is substantial.
-Further, the standard deviations for~\eqref{residualdeepmodel1} are much smaller than the GAE counterpart.
+It is found that model~\eqref{residualdeepmodel1} can effectively avoid the performance degradation when increasing the number of layers in model~\eqref{generaldeepmodel}; in particular, the improvement over Citeseer is substantial.
+Further, the standard deviations for model~\eqref{residualdeepmodel1} are much smaller than their GAE counterparts.